Halfway Creek Church – Shulerville, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | Halfway Creek Church

 Rural Shulerville nestled within the Francis Marion National Forest is home to this abandoned church in Berkeley County.
 Though this building was constructed in 1941, the first church to stand on this site was built around 1828.

 Records indicate that the first church was Methodist, as it was part of the Cooper River Circuit, or Methodist preaching circuit.
 As membership declined with the gradual loss of the population in this rural community, the church became dormant.
 However, sometime prior to the Civil War it was rebuilt and then once again abandoned at the end of the war.
 It was revitalized in 1875 by Reverend H.G.
-Gantt and given the name Halfway Creek Church.
+Gantt and given the name Halfway Creek Church for the creek that runs near it.

 By 1901 the church was once again vacant until it became a school from 1930 until 1941.
 It was this year that the property came under the stewardship of New Wappetaw Presbyterian Church in McClellanville, who built this structure for rural residents.